gabeklein/expressive-mvc/README.md

 ### Automatic subscription

-Instances of `use()` can figure out what to subscribe to automatically.
+Instances of a controller can figure out what to subscribe to automatically.
 They do it by spying on what's **accessed on the initial render** of a component they hook into.

-**NOTE**: This does mean that it's generally recommended to always destructure.
-If a property is not accessed every render (within an `if` statement or ternary), it may not be detected!
+> **Recommended**: While `use` cannot read your functions, destructuring by default is a useful way to get consistent behavior.
+If a property is not accessed on initial render render (being within an `if` statement or ternary), it could fail to update as expected.

 ### Explicit subscription

-There are a number of helper methods you can call to specify which properties you wish to watch. <br/>
+There are also a number of helper methods you can call to specify which properties you wish to watch. <br/>
 Check them out in [Subscription API](#subscription-api) section.

 <br/>

 <h1 href="controller-section">The <code>Controller</code> superclass</h1>

-While you get a lot from `use()` and standard (or otherwise extended) classes, there's a few key benefits in actually extending `Controller`.
+While you get a lot from `use()` and standard (or otherwise extended) classes, there are a few key benefits to extending `Controller`.

-- You can pass arguments to your constructor
+- You can pass arguments to the constructor
 - Type inferences are maintained, making type-checking a lot better
-- Nuance your updates (explicit subscription based rendering)
+- Explicit subscription based rendering
 - Generate a linked `Provider`, making state accessible anywhere.
 - An optional error-boundary (Coming Soon)

 <br/>

-> To use, rather than passing a class into `use`, extend it with `Controller` and call any static-method hooks.
+> To do it this way, rather than passing a class into `use`, extend it from `Controller` and call any of the static-method hooks.

 ```jsx
 import Controller from "react-use-controller"